-Canvas: This is a "hybrid" course.
-Some of the lectures and assignments will therefore be presented in an online format using SJSU's Canvas system.
+Canvas: Some of the lectures and assignments for this course will be presented in an online format using SJSU's Canvas system.
 You must ensure that you have an active SJSU account up and running by the first week of class, and you need to familiarize yourself with the system.
-You will be required to participate in on-line discussions and some assignments will be posted to the site and graded online.
+You may be required to participate in on-line discussions and some assignments will be posted to the site and graded online.